marcodallamico/marcodallamico.github.io/content/authors/admin/_index.md

     url: http://www.dfa.unipd.it/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include stellar dynamics, binary evolution and .
+bio: My research interests include stellar dynamics, binary evolution and star clusters.

 # Interests to show in About widget
 interests: